History of Delay

 At this time there were several innovators developing portable delay units based on magnetic tape technology, notably Charlie Watkins (inventor of the Copicat) and Ray Butts (Maestro Echoplex).
 Now delay could be used in live sound applications.
 As these units developed over time they started adding more playback heads and tape speed controls giving delay more flexibility than it had ever seen before.
 With the addition of more tape playback heads delay could now feature more repetitions (multi-tap) of the same signal instead of just one.
 The addition of speed control or movable playback heads allowed for the first time the flexibility to change the delay speed on-the-fly.
 Many of these units are still used today in recording studios and sometimes in a live situation although this is rare.

 This section would not be complete without mentioning the Binson Echorec, which was considered the top of the range echo unit for its time.
 Binson, Milan, Italy developed a storage medium based on a steel/alloy disc or drum, which carried a durable flat metal band around its circumference.
 This offered a significant improvement in terms of stability over tape delay.
-This unique device was used by many artists, such as David Gilmour to create spacious and ambient sounds which literally defined the Pink Floyd sound during the 1970s.
+The Echorec was utilised by many artists, such as David Gilmour to create spacious and ambient sounds which literally defined the Pink Floyd sound during the 1970s.

 During the 50s and 60s magnetic tape was the dominant method for creating delay effects, however there is another, esoteric technology, known as oil-can delay, invented by Ray Lubow (Tel-Ray).
 Instead of magnetic tape, these units house what appears to be a tuna can filled with oil which works as a dielectric, i.e. it can store a charge or signal.
 A motor drives a rubber belt to spin a flywheel fitted with a pickup inside the can.
 The oil stores signals electrostatically (rather than electromagentically, as with a tape) and the pickup functions as the recording head, sloshing around in the oil to produce echo.
 The imperfections of this transport mechanism gave oil-can delay a unique sound that is a blend of reverb and warbling vibrato.